miwurster/miwurster/resume.md

 RnD at HP BSM Integration Adapter:
 Entry-level position as a software engineer.
 Working on a software solution and integration platform for multiple different monitoring solutions where I mainly developed parts of the Java backend and the web-based Apache Flex application.
-The loosely coupled software solution helped to monitor different event sources, and, if certain conditions apply, to forward the detected events to HPE’s operations management solution.
+The loosely coupled software solution helped to monitor different event sources, and, if certain conditions apply, to forward the detected events to HPE's operations management solution.
 `,
   },
 ];